josegonzalez/python-gitlab-backup/README.rst

-                            directory at which to backup the repositories --prefer-ssh          Clone repositories using SSH instead of HTTPS --skip-existing       skip project if a backup directory exists
+                            directory at which to backup the repositories --prefer-ssh          Clone repositories using SSH instead of HTTPS --skip-existing       skip project if a backup directory exists --with-membership     Backup projects provided user or key is member of

 .. |PyPI| image:: https://img.shields.io/pypi/v/gitlab-backup.svg